CS340-21/oss/jlemon3.md

 ### Sprint 4 and 5
 I have raised an issue in the repository ([#1 Update LZ4 library to remove heap buffer overflow vulnerability](https://github.com/LiamTyler/Progression/issues/1)) and created a new pull request with the appropriate changes ([#2 Fix off-by-one error in LZ4 to fix overflow vulnerability](https://github.com/LiamTyler/Progression/pull/2)).

+### Sprint 6
+The pull request hasn't been responded to nor has it been merged.
+The repository seems to be dead.